-A human powered live chat is splendid, especially if customers have the correct resources to manage it.
-Considering the capability of Chatbots powered by AI, the future of artificial chatbots seems remarkable.
+A human-powered live chat is splendid, especially if customers have the correct resources to manage it.
+Considering the capability of Chatbots powered by AI, the future of artificial chatbot seems remarkable.

 Human supported live chat is still a very powerful customer service tool.
 Chatbots are only there to assist human agents to serve customers faster, save time and money.

 No doubt, these AI Chatbots will be enhanced in the foreseeable future and are going to have a pivotal role in client servicing.
 But that doesn’t mean the role of human agents is going to get entirely removed.
 The live chat is a very robust client service tool.

 The futuristic and client-driven industries will succeed in discovering the right blend of AI and human support agents, utilizing each of them to their best potential.
 Basically, artificial chatbots must be utilized to facilitate client support agents, but not replace them.